NiazeTanoy/NiazeTanoy/README.md

 ---

-## Core Expertise
+## What I Work On
-- Infrastructure & Systems Engineering (Windows, Linux, Hybrid)
+- Infrastructure and systems engineering (Windows, Linux, hybrid environments)
-- Network Segmentation & Secure Architecture (IT/OT environments)
+- Network segmentation and secure architecture (IT/OT environments)
-- Monitoring, Alerting & Incident Response
+- Monitoring, alerting, and incident response
-- Backup, Recovery & High-Availability Operations
+- Backup, recovery, and high-availability operations
-- Security Operations & Access Control
+- Security operations and access control
-- Process Optimization & Operational Efficiency
+- Process improvement and operational efficiency

 ---

 ## IT/OT & Network Security Exposure
-- Experience supporting segmented enterprise and engineering networks aligned with ICS/OT security principles
+- Experience working with segmented enterprise and engineering networks aligned with ICS/OT security concepts
-- Familiar with Purdue Model concepts: Enterprise Zone, DMZ, and Operations Zones
+- Familiar with Purdue Model concepts such as Enterprise Zone, DMZ, and Operations Zones
-- Hands-on work with network segmentation, controlled access, and secure system integration
+- Hands-on work with secure connectivity between IT systems and engineering/lab environments
 - Exposure to monitoring, logging, and incident handling in mixed IT/OT environments

 ---

-## Security & Compliance (ISO 27001)
+## Security & Compliance
-- Led and supported ISO/IEC 27001 compliance and audit readiness initiatives
+- Experience supporting ISO/IEC 27001 audit readiness and compliance initiatives
-- Managed asset inventory, access control, and risk treatment processes
+- Worked on asset management, access control, and risk-related activities
 - Maintained audit-ready documentation and system traceability
-- Supported log retention, backup validation, and incident evidence collection
+- Supported logging, backup validation, and incident evidence collection

 ---

 ## Professional Background
-- 13+ years of experience in enterprise infrastructure and security operations
+- 13+ years in infrastructure and security roles
-- Worked extensively in Samsung R&D environments supporting engineering and business-critical systems
+- 10+ years at Samsung R&D supporting engineering and enterprise systems
-- Strong experience in high-availability, regulated, and audit-driven environments
+- Experience in high-availability, regulated, and audit-focused environments
-- Proven ability to work across cross-functional and global teams
+- Strong collaboration across cross-functional and global teams

 ---

 ## Current Work – CDAC, Lamar University
 - Designing secure IT/OT cybersecurity testbed environments
-- Implementing Fortinet stack (FortiGate, FortiSwitch, FortiProxy)
+- Working with Fortinet technologies (FortiGate, FortiSwitch, FortiProxy)
-- Developing VLAN-based segmentation for research, servers, and OT systems
+- Designing VLAN-based segmentation for research, servers, and OT systems
 - Supporting monitoring, logging, and incident analysis environments
-- Working with virtualization and enterprise infrastructure for research systems
+- Working with virtualization and enterprise infrastructure

 ---